+Law 34 of 2003 2003 Revision
-(2) Any person to whom subsection (1)(e) applies shall notify the Board of the relevant circumstances forthwith, and wilful failure to do so is an offence.

-(3) The Board may, by order, deprive any person who has been granted the right to be Caymanian under section 22, or Caymanian status under any earlier law, of such right or status if it is satisfied that the grant was obtained by means of fraud, false representation or the concealment of any material fact; and with respect to any such order-

-- (a) the Board shall, by notice, inform the person affected of the order and of his right of appeal to the Immigration Appeals Tribunal as hereinafter provided; - (b) if the person affected is aggrieved by the order he may, subject to section 15, appeal to the Immigration Appeals Tribunal against the order; and - (c) in the event of there being no appeal or if an appeal is disallowed, the Board shall notify the Chief Statistician and the Chief Immigration Officer of the order and shall cause notice thereof to be published in the Gazette.

-(4) Any person who, having possessed the right to be Caymanian, ceases by virtue of subsections (1) to (3) to possess or to be deemed to possess the right to be Caymanian shall, for the purposes of this Law, be treated as if he had never acquired, possessed or enjoyed the right to be Caymanian and the provisions of this Law shall thenceforward apply and have effect accordingly.

-(5) Nothing in subsections (1) to (4) shall have effect so as to preclude a person who has, by virtue of such subsections, ceased to possess the right to be Caymanian from applying to the Board for the grant of that right under section 22.

-27. Where the grantee of the right to be Caymanian or of Caymanian status under this or any earlier Law is convicted by any Court of an offencethe grantor may revoke the grant on its own motion.
+- (a) may lose that right where he has not been legally and ordinarily resident in the Islands for a period of seven years immediately before reaching the age of eighteen years; and - (b) shall notify the Chief Immigration Officer forthwith of the relevant circumstances involving his legal and ordinary residence in the Islands and wilful failure to do so is an offence. - (3) The Board may, by order, divest any person who has been granted the right to be Caymanian under section 22, or Caymanian status under any earlier law, of such right or status if it is satisfied that the grant was obtained by means of fraud, false representation or the concealment of any material fact; and with respect to such order- - (a) the Board shall, by notice, inform the person affected, of the order and of his right to appeal to the Immigration Appeals Tribunal as hereinafter provided; - (b) if the person affected is aggrieved by the order, he may, subject to section 15, appeal to the Immigration Appeals Tribunal against the order; and - (c) in the event of there being no appeal or if an appeal is disallowed, the Board shall notify the Chief Immigration Officer of the order and shall cause notice thereof to be published in the Gazette. - (4) Any person who, having possessed the right to be Caymanian, ceases by virtue of subsections (1) to (3) to possess or to be deemed to possess the right to be Caymanian shall, for the purposes of this Law, be treated as if he had never acquired, possessed or enjoyed the right to be Caymanian and the provisions of this Law shall thenceforward apply and have effect accordingly. - (5) Nothing in subsections (1) to (4) shall have effect so as to preclude a person who has, by virtue of such subsections, ceased to possess the right to be Caymanian from applying to the Board for the grant of that right under section 22. - 28.
+Where the grantee of the right to be Caymanian or of Caymanian status under this or any earlier law is convicted by any court of an offencethe grantor may revoke the grant on his own motion.

-Revocation on conviction
+Revocation on